Sohelshaikh7/datavis_ggplot2/README.md

 Corruption Perceptions Index is on X- Axis.
 Human Development Index is on Y- Axis.

-It is basically a Scatter Plot with some sort of  ' Trend Fit Line '.

-"10" is the Least Corrupt Countries. while,
-"1" is the Most Corrupt Countries.
+"10" is for the Least Corrupt Countries while, "1" is for the Most Corrupt Countries.

 ############  Corrosive corruption  ################
 A correlation between corruption and development

 CPI - Transparency International's annual 'Corruption Perceptions Index'' HDI - UN's 'Human Development Index'

 Comparing the corruption index with the UN's Human Development Index i.e. A measure combining health, wealth and education It demonstrates an interesting connection.